Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

     You can see it like an enhencement of languages that only provide goto and jumps.
 [^effective-cpp]: This is a really good book on good programming advices for C++ developper.
 Despite the critic made in this article, it's definitively a book full of good practices.
 [^trait]: See <http://rustbyexample.com/trait.html>
+[^wrong]: Things aren't black and white.
+The object paradigm is definitively well suited for many tasks like modelising GUI.